-The sand wedge was invented by golf legend Gene Sarazan, who put more loft on his pitching wedge so he could get out of the sand more quickly and with a more accurate shot.
+The sand wedge was invented by golf legend Gene Sarazan, who put more loft on his pitching wedge to get out of the sand more quickly and with a more accurate shot.

 Wedges usually increase in increments of four degrees, and each has a variation of a few degrees.
-The table at the beginning of this article gives the details of the basic set of wedges and the distances you can expect from them, at all skill levels.
+At the beginning of this article, the table gives the details of the basic set of wedges and the distances you can expect from them at all skill levels.
 That, however, is not the whole story.
 Those ever-innovative golf club designers are continually adding to the list of wedges.
-Common additions are the approach wedge, which comes after the pitching wedge with a slightly higher loft, and new on the block is the last wedge, the secret is in the name, it has a whopping sixty-eight-degree loft.
+Common additions are the approach wedge, which comes after the pitching wedge with a slightly higher loft, and new on the block is the last wedge.
+The secret is in the name; it has a whopping sixty-eight-degree loft.

 We’ve talked a bit about loft on the wedge clubs, but they have another characteristic as well.
 Bounce.
 Bounce is the angle between the sole (bottom) of the club and the ground.
-Its purpose is to stop the club from digging into the ground.
+The purpose of the bounce angle is to stop the club from digging into the ground.
 Here are some useful illustrations which make it more explicit.

 How to use your wedges well

-For us mortals, if you need to chip, pitch or get out a bunker, a wedge is what you need.
-If you are within 125 yards of the pin, then you will often be reaching for a wedge.
+For us mortals, if you need to chip, pitch, or get out a bunker, a wedge is what you need.
+If you are within 125 yards of the pin, you will often reach for a wedge.

 Here is a quick guide to which wedge you need to use when

-The pitching wedge is for your longest wedge shots, and for pitch and chip shots near the green where you can roll the ball to the pin.
-Pitching wedges are the easiest of the wedges for a beginner to use, as they have the lowest loft.
+The pitching wedge is for your longest wedge shots and for pitch and chip shots near the green where you can roll the ball to the pin.
+Pitching wedges are the easiest of wedges for beginners to use, as they have the lowest loft.
 This means they are more forgiving than the higher lofted clubs.
 If you miss the sweet spot on the club, face the ball may still go where you want it to.
 It is the wedge you will use most often.

-Next up is the gap wedge, again its purpose is it’s all in the name, (it is a new club which fits between in the gap between the pitching wedge and the sand wedge).
-You will use this for chipping and pitching near the green where you need a bit more height on the ball (visualise it going up in an arc and then rolling onto the green)
+Next up is gap wedges, again its purpose is it’s all in the name (it is a new club that fits in in the gap between the pitching wedge and the sand wedge).
+You will use this for chipping and pitching near the green where you need a bit more height on the ball (visualize it going up in an arc and then rolling onto the green)

 The sand wedge comes next.
 It is the heaviest club in your set, and its distinguishing feature is a rounded base so you can get under the sand and lift the ball.
 It also has a lot of bounce.

-Lastly the lob wedge.
+Lastly, the lob wedge.
 Once you are out of the sand, you may use your lob wedge.
 This is the wedge with the highest loft in most sets.
 It is used when you need to stop the ball quickly on the green.
-It gives a lot of control and not much distance, so it comes in useful when you are near the pin.
+It gives a lot of control and not much distance, so it is useful when you are near the pin.

 A lot of choices and why it is worth re-assessing your golf bag

-If you have been around for some time, you may be getting very frustrated at the constant changes which go on around the wedge clubs.
-The degree of loft seems to change all the time, the definitions shift, we are no longer sure whether our trusty old pitching wedge is really a wedge at all.
+If you have been around for some time, you may be getting very frustrated at the constant changes around the wedge clubs.
+The degree of loft seems to change all the time.
+The definitions shift.
+We are no longer sure whether our trusty old pitching wedge is really a wedge at all.
 And every time the loft of a club shifts, the golf club manufacturers step in with yet another new club.